tobbelobb/hangprinter/firmware/ODrive/README.md

 ## ODrive Usage On Hangprinter

-Use stock ODrive Firmware version 0.5.1.
+Hangprinter uses stock ODrive Firmware version 0.5.5 or later.
-I have not been able to make anti-cogging calibration work in later versions.
-I have tested 0.5.2 and 0.5.4.

 Use a <a href="https://odriverobotics.com/shop/usb-isolator">USB isolator</a> between your laptop and your ODrive.

 The source is kept here:
 [https://github.com/madcowswe/ODrive](github.com/madcowswe/ODrive).

-[The official ODrive docs](https://docs.odriverobotics.com/) are helpful in explaining many of the commands.
+[The official ODrive docs](https://docs.odriverobotics.com/v/0.5.5/getting-started.html) are helpful in explaining many of the commands.

 ### How to Configure